How To Write Alt Text For Memes

 What to know about assistive technology and accessibility for memes

 When it comes to making visual and/or audiovisual content accessible, I find it helpful to think of accessibility in terms of low-visual access (making things easier to see) and non-visual access (ensuring things can be accessed without having to look at them).
 I also use the phrase visual impairment as an umbrella term inclusive of blind, low vision, and neurological visual impairment (also known as cortical visual impairment or CVI).
 It’s important to remember that visual impairment is a spectrum, not a binary, and that there are many tools and strategies that individuals may use when accessing comics or other digital content— though writing alt text and image descriptions is a great strategy for improving both visual accessibility and non-visual accessibility.
+The author of this post has Category 2 low vision as the result of an eye condition and a brain condition.

 Before I get into the guidelines for how to write alt text for memes, here are some helpful terms and definitions to know: